laichunpongben/dry-martini/README.md

-# Dry Martini
+# Martini

-Dry Martini is a full-stack “Bond Explorer” application that provides investors and analysts with easy access to bond market data, document archives, and fund holding information.
+Martini is a full-stack “Bond Explorer” application that provides investors and analysts with easy access to bond market data, document archives, and fund holding information.
 It consists of:

 - **Backend** (`martini/`): A Python FastAPI service that exposes REST endpoints, handles database interactions, and proxies PDF documents from Google Cloud Storage.
 - **Frontend** (`martini-web/`): A React application (with Material-UI) that offers an interactive UI for browsing securities, viewing price charts, reading documents, and inspecting fund holdings.